bcblevins/bcblevins/README.md

 - ⚡ Fun fact: ...
 -->
 I am a student at Tech Elevator currently working on improving my coding skills.
-Still learning the basics of coding, but I have a basic understanding of Python, Java, and JavaScript.
-I'm very excited to continue making stuff and to build more complex projects.
+I have a variety of personal projects I am working on, if you have a project you would like some help on I would be happy to contribute!